Miscellaneous ocular agents:

 Vascular endothelial growth factor (VEGF) inhibitor.

-Conjunctival hemorrhage, eye pain, vitreous floaters, increased intraocular pressure, intraocular inflammation; rare: arterial thromboembolic events, fatal events.
+Conjunctival hemorrhage, eye pain, vitreous floaters, increased intraocular pressure, intraocular inflammation; rare: arterial thromboembolic events, fatal events (with DME, DR).

 Generic Drug Availability: